 The Mediterranean way of eating features grains consumed in whole meaning in minimally-processed form.
 You know, the way our ancestors used to enjoy their bread made from scratch with 100% natural ingredients.
 Making this simple swap from refined to whole-grain foods can have huge benefits for your health!
 Consequently, this whole wheat pita is a highly nutritious bread, an excellent source of protein, and fiber while containing minimal fat.

-However, in order to get a perfect chewy texture, we are going to use hard flour (bread flour) as well.
-Higher amounts of protein from this flour will produce gluten that will give to the dough the elasticity and the characteristic soft and chewy texture.
-Ultimately, this recipe calls for half whole heat and half hard flour.
+However, in order to get a perfect chewy texture, we are going to use hard flour (also called bread flour and strong flour) as well.
+Higher amounts of protein from this flour will produce gluten that will give the dough elasticity and the characteristic soft and chewy texture.
+That’s why this recipe calls for half whole heat and half hard/bread/strong flour.

 DURUM or SEMOLINA FLOUR

 Durum or semolina flour for rolling the dough is perfect for one very important reason.
 This flour’s texture is heavier and coarser than most milled flours.
 It won’t absorb the moisture of the dough for sure and won’t make the dough hard enough to roll.
-That’s how our pitas remain soft and chewy as the traditional pita bread should be.
-I highly recommend this step, especially for whole wheat pita bread.
+That’s how our pitas remain soft and chewy as the traditional Greek pita bread should be.
+I highly recommend this step, especially for whole-wheat pita bread.
 It makes all the difference.

 We simply need a smooth but hard dough.
 Follow the instructions and add little water ONLY if the dough is too sticky.
 Don’t over-knead the dough.
 If it is smooth enough, let it double its size and gluten will do the rest for you.